mablanco/docker-grav-cms/README.md

 ## How to use this image

-This will start a Bolt CMS instance listening on port 80:
+This will start a Grav CMS instance listening on port 80:

 ```
 $ docker run -d -p 80:80 --name grav mablanco/grav-cms